-• BHD Regulatory Asset - Establishment & Recovery Through Rates (ER23-1598)
+BHD Regulatory Asset - Establishment & Recovery Through Rates (ER23-1598)

 On April 7, 2023, Versant Power requested authorization to (i) establish a regulatory asset for the Bangor Hydro District ("BHD") totaling \$15,622,081 in capitalized regulatory overhead costs (identified in a recent FERC audit as incorrectly allocated as construction costs) as of January 1, 2024, and amortize this asset over a period of 16 years on a straight-line basis beginning January 1, 2024, subject to FERC approval; and (ii) recover as an expense in transmission rates under the ISO-NE OATT a return of the unamortized balance of the regulatory asset effective January 1, 2026 and continuing for 16 years.
 Comments on Versant's request were due on or before April 28, 2023.
-On May 3, the Maine Public Utilities Commission ("MPUC") moved to intervene out-of-time and protest.
-In its protest, the MPUC and requests that Versant be required to refund retail customers for the improper collection of "Allocation of Overhead Costs to Construction Work in Progress" and to provide additional detail regarding the amounts included.
-This matter is pending before the FERC.
-If you have any questions concerning this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).
+On May 3, the MPUC moved to intervene out-of-time and protest.
+In its protest, the MPUC requested that Versant be required to refund retail customers for the improper collection of "Allocation of Overhead Costs to Construction Work in Progress" and to provide additional detail regarding the amounts included.
+On May 5, 2023, Versant answered the MPUC protest.